We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Best for Lightweight Touring and Bikepacking

-If you are one of those people who like traveling light, ruffing it out, and bringing only the bare necessities, Devinci Hatchet is the right pick for you.
+If you are one of those people who like traveling far, ruffing it out with some assistance, and bringing only the bare necessities, Cannondale Topstone 2 Neo SL is the right pick for you.

-When it comes to the components, this bike touts Shimano Sora front and rear derailleurs with 18 gears.
-Sora is a high-quality entry-level option that will serve you well for thousands of miles.
+When it comes to the components, this bike touts a Shimano GRX groupset which will give you thousands of trouble-free miles.

-Get Devinci Hatchet if you want one of the best gravel adventure long-distance bikes with dependable components and endurance geometry.
+Get the Cannondale Topstone 2 if you want one of the best gravel adventure long-distance bikes with dependable components and endurance geometry.

 Best for Off-Road Travelers

 If you like traveling off-road, we completely understand.
 The views are better, there’s less traffic around you, and the tempo is more laid-back.
-If you still don’t have the right bike to support you on such trips, you should give the Niner RLT RDO R7000 a try.
+If you still don’t have the right bike to support you on such trips, you should give the State Bicycle Co.
+Black Label All-Road a try.

 This bike craves rough gravel and dirt roads and absolutely loathes long stretches of pavement.
 It can climb, descend, and bring everything you’ll ever need on a long excursion into the wild.

-Niner RLT RDO is made with the best possible materials.
-It sports a strong and lightweight frame and fork made from Niner’s flagship RDO carbon.
-This material is super lightweight and renowned for stiffness and comfort, so you can expect to get plenty of all the good stuff.
+The Black Label All-Road is made with the best possible materials.
+It sports a strong and lightweight frame and fork made from high-quality 6061 Steel.
+This material is super durable and renowned for stiffness and comfort, so you can expect to get plenty of all the good stuff.
+The fork is made from carbon, so it’s stiff and light as well.

-Niner RLT RDO R7000 is a capable and versatile bike that’s perfect for bike tourers who plan to stick to the Road Less Traveled.
+State Bicycle Co’s Black Label All-Road is a capable and versatile bike that’s perfect for bikepackers who plan to stick to the Road Less Traveled.

-This bike is fitted with a combination of Shimano Ultegra and 105 components with a 2×11 drivetrain.
+This bike is fitted with State Bicycle Co’s own groupset components and has a 1×11 drivetrain.
 That’s an excellent setup for day-long rides on challenging terrain, singletracks, fire roads, ascents, and descents.

-Another positive aspect of Niner RLT RDO R7000 are its Shimano R7020 hydraulic disc brakes that translate into lots of ample braking power for confidence on downhills.
+Another positive aspect of the Black Label All-Road is the mechanical disc brakes that translate into lots of ample braking power for confidence on downhills.

 This is one of the best touring bikes for you if you want to travel light and fast, covering hundreds of miles in a week.